by-student-2017/Phase-field/README.md

 # Phase-field
 - This github provides examples for not only "libfftw3" but also "cuFFT".
 - The C code is constructed according to the formulas in Dr. Biner's textbook (https://link.springer.com/book/10.1007/978-3-319-41196-5).
 There are also several settings for Paraview that are not described in the textbook, so please refer to them.
+The Paraview settings for the progression of destruction in "CPF" are particularly worthy of mention.
 - Undeveloped: 3D dendrite growth, effects of oxygen defects in PbTiO3, crystal growth dependence on plane orientation, etc.

 ## Installation